radixhound/marksmith/README.md

 ## Try Avo ⭐️

 If you enjoyed this gem try out [Avo](https://github.com/avo-hq/avo).
-It helps developers build Internal Tools, Admin Panels, CMSes, CRMs, and any other type of Business Apps 10x faster on top of Ruby on Rails.
+It doubles engineering speed without hiring extra engineers.
+Teams build Internal Tools, Admin Panels, Content Management Systems, CRMs, and other types of Business Apps 10x faster on top of Ruby on Rails using Avo.

 ## Troubleshooting